+375 29 142 27 19

 What documents you should take

+In case of personal submission of documents, you need to take your passport with you.
 In addition to a passport or residence permit, the director of the applicant organization needs to take with him a document confirming the status of the head.
 For example, an appointment order or a contract or an extract from the appointment decision.
+A representative of the applicant organization, who is not its head, must have a power of attorney in addition to a passport or residence permit.

 Resolution on the initiation of enforcement proceedings